rancher/rancher-docs/versioned_docs/version-2.6/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

      helm repo update
      ```

-  1. Select and set a `CHART_VERSION` variable with a rancher-backup release version compatible with your version of Rancher.
-See the [support matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions), within the **Rancher Apps / Cluster Tools** section, to see which rancher-backup release versions are supported:
+  1. Set a `CHART_VERSION` variable, selecting a `rancher-backup` chart version compatible with your version of Rancher.
+See the [support matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions), within the **Rancher Apps / Cluster Tools** section, to see which `rancher-backup` versions are supported:

      ```bash
      helm search repo --versions rancher-charts/rancher-backup